-Ц Only use circular discs.
+u Only use circular discs.
 Do not use discs in any other shape (star, heart, card, etc.), as this may damage the optical disc drive.
 Do not strike or shake your computer while the optical disc drive is writing data to a disc.
 Do not plug or unplug the power cord or the AC adapter while the optical disc drive is writing data to a disc.
 Do not attach or disconnect your computer to or from the docking station (optional) while the optical disc drive is writing data to a disc.
-N otes on playing discs То achieve optimum performance of disc playback, you should follow these recommendations: Some CD players and computer optical disc drives may not be able to play audio CDs created with the CD-R or CD-RW media.
-Some DVD players and computer optical disc drives may not be able to play DVDs created with the DVD+R DL, DVD+R, DVD+R, DVD-RW, DVD-RW, or DVD-RAM media.
+No otes on playing discs То achieve optimum performance of disc playback, you should follow these recommendations: Some CD players and computer optical disc drives may not be able to play audio CDs created with the CD-R or CD-RW media.
+Some DVD players and computer optical disc drives may not be able to play DVDs created with the DVD+R DL, DVD-R DL, DVD+R, DVD-RW, DVD-RW, or DVD-RAM media.
 You may not be able to play some Blu-ray Disc content on your computer, or the computer may become unstable during Blu-ray Disc playback.
 To play content normally, download and install the latest updates for the WinDVD BD using the VAIO Update .
-For information on how to use the VAIO Update, see Updating Your Computer (page 29).
+For information on how to use the VAIO Update , see Updating Your Computer (page 29).
 Depending on system environment, you may find sound interruptions and/or dropped frames during AVC HD playback.
+Depending on system environment, you may find sound interruptions and/or dropped frames during AVC no playback.